 And that’s what they expect.
 Your reader wants to be transported.
 Fantasy is escapism for so many, and being able to explore a new world is a fantasy element people relish.
 If you are thinking about writing fantasy, make sure you are prepared to build a new world for both your protagonist/s and readers to explore.

 A fan of the fantasy genre yourself?
 Of course you are!
 Why would you be writing fantasy if you weren’t?
 If you’re looking to explore a new world, look no further than Azra.
-Discover a free fantasy eBook Collection set in this exciting new land right here on The Azrian Portal.
+Read short stories online and enter a brand new realm!

 So, I’ve just told you to build a different world, now I’m telling you to keep things real.
 No, I’m not crazy.
 Whilst readers love to be enthralled by a new world, they can’t connect with it if there is nothing they can relate to within it.
 Your reader is always looking for something that matches things they know, be it ideals, politics, ethics, personality traits, etc. Without this, they cannot engage and they won’t follow your epic fantasy stories.